 But it doesn’t stop there.

-Most legislation in Tennessee is drafted by Legal Services.
-A legislator brings an idea and the attorneys in Legal Service prepare the bill using the proper legal language and format.
-It is rare that a legislator drafts the entirety of the language of a bill, especially to this level of specificity.
+Legal Services drafts most legislation in Tennessee.
+A legislator brings an idea, and the attorneys in Legal Services prepare the bill using the proper legal language and format.
+It is rare for a legislator to draft the language of a bill in its entirety, especially to this level of specificity.
 Senate Bill 1828 reads very much like model legislation from a special interest, and sure enough, the exact bill just passed the Ohio House and is making its way through the Senate.

 Whether the bill is directly from Kirk’s Turning Point USA or another conservative organization invoking Kirk’s name is unclear.
-What is clear is the intent of the legislation to infuse a narrative into public schools that inserts Christianity into historical events where it might not actually belong.
+What is clear is the intent of the legislation to infuse Christianity into historical events where it might not actually belong.

-State Senator Raumesh Akbari (D-Memphis), a Christian, rightly pointed out during debate that Christianity as well as other religious beliefs have been used in negative ways throughout history.
-She cited the fact that slave owners cherry-picked Scripture to justify slavery and created a version of the Bible excluding Exodus so slaves would not be tempted to flee their masters as the Hebrews fled their enslavement from Pharoh and Egypt.
+State Senator Raumesh Akbari (D-Memphis), a Christian, rightly pointed out during debate that Christianity, as well as other religious beliefs, have been used in negative ways throughout history.
+She cited the fact that slave owners cherry-picked Scripture to justify slavery and created a version of the Bible excluding Exodus so slaves would not be tempted to flee their masters as the Hebrews fled their enslavement from Pharaoh and Egypt.

-Puritan theology fueled the hysteria of the Salem witch trials and led to the execution of 19 people.
-Efforts to forcibly “Christianize” Native Americans led to Indian Schools where rampant abuse was inflicted.
+Puritan theology fueled the hysteria of the Salem Witch Trials and led to the execution of 19 people.
+Efforts to forcibly “Christianize” Native Americans spawned Indian Schools, where rampant abuse was inflicted.
 Tensions among Protestants and Catholics resulted in numerous incidents of violence in New York and Pennsylvania.
 And the list could go on and on.
 Since the beginning of time, religion has been misused by some to achieve self-serving objectives.

 Akbari’s point is correct.
-If we are going to offer students the positive influences of religion on history, they must have the complete picture of history, including the negative, if for no other reason, then as a cautionary tale.
+If we are going to offer students the positive influences of religion on history, they must have the complete picture of history, including the negative, if for no other reason than as a cautionary tale.

 Disputed Facts